Emails land in spam/junk folder

 - use link shortening services that offer URLs based on your domain name.

 When the SSL certificate you use with your website’s domain expires, your website may get blacklisted by certain anti-spam systems, e.g. the Microsoft’s anti-spam feature integrated into Exchange Online Protection (EOP).
-If, at the same time, the link to your website is included in your email signature(s) and your recipients use Office 365 or Microsoft 365 (although this may also apply to other email services), your messages will end up in their Spam/Junk folder because the system will consider them unsafe and/or suspicious.
+If, at the same time, the link to your website is included in your email signature(s) and your recipients use Microsoft 365 or Office 365 (although this may also apply to other email services), your messages will end up in their Spam/Junk folder because the system will consider them unsafe and/or suspicious.
 To make matters worse, the filtered-out emails may quickly grow in number because your replies and forwards will get blocked as well – no matter where the signature with the link is located in an email conversation.
 To solve the problem, you need to renew your SSL certificate and then ask an antispam service provider to remove your domain from their blacklist.

 Your domain may not become blacklisted by all popular anti-spam systems at once, so do not get misled by the fact that certain systems do not treat your website as a phishing threat.